3DMIN/3DMIN.github.io/_build/bellow.md

 <div class="note">Before laser-cutting, glue the mirror film to the cardboard.</div>

 Load the provided file ```LasercutBellow.ai``` to your laser-cutter and try cut settings with a test piece of the material.
 Then, cut the sheet.
+As material we used woodfree cardboard from Igepa (Art.-No. 354-97).

 We got the metal frames professionally produced.
 All its holes need an M3 female screw threading.